For more resources about working with children who’ve experienced family violence, see the 1800RESPECT website.

 Choosing Positive Paths

-An innovative short film that increases young women’s awareness of the early warning signs of abusive and controlling relationships.
+An innovative short film and accompanying resource that increases young women’s awareness of the early warning signs of abusive and controlling relationships.

 Translating evidence from the Maternal Health Study to inform policy and practice